Building Regulations for Market Access program

 The Canadian Construction Materials Centre provides product evaluation services to help you determine the safety and efficiency of innovative products in accordance with construction code requirements.

-The Canadian Codes Centre (CCC) provides technical and administrative support to the Canadian Commission on Building and Fire Codes (CCBFC) and its related committees, which are responsible for the development of the national model construction codes of Canada.
+The Codes Canada provides technical and administrative support to the Canadian Commission on Building and Fire Codes (CCBFC) and its related committees, which are responsible for the development of the national model construction codes of Canada.
 An important aspect of the work of the CCC lies in helping code users to understand and apply the codes.
 The Centre, through the CCBFC, provides commentaries, user's guides and online seminars to the construction industry explaining the intent of code requirements.

 NRC coordinates its review of the Canadian National Master Construction Specification (NMS) through standards organizations and the construction industry.
 The NMS is the most comprehensive master specification in Canada serving as an easy-to-use framework for writing construction project specifications.
 The content reflects the expertise of many of Canada's foremost authorities on specifications, contract documents, and construction technology.